ibbles/LearningUnreal/Paint Material on a Landscape.md

 The Layer Info object will appear as an asset in the Content Browser.
 We can chose where to save it, but Unreal Editor will provide a default.

+The Layer Info asset cannot be shared by multiple Landscapes, each Landscape must have its own.

 Once we have a Layer Info for the first layer in the [[Landscape Material]] that layer will be applied to the entire [[Landscape]].

 Create Layer Info objects for all layers in the [[Landscape Material]].